 AI has already proven to be both a benefit and a threat on the cybersecurity front.
 Barclays Africa is beginning to use AI and machine learning to both detect cybersecurity threats and respond to them.

-Artificial Intelligence depends upon Natural Intelligence Gaps
+Artificial Intelligence Dependency on Natural Intelligence Gaps

 87% of US cybersecurity professionals report that either they are currently using or will use AI as part of their cybersecurity strategy.

 Natural Intelligence is needed to develop AI/machine learning tools.
 Despite popular belief, these technologies cannot replace humans (in my personal opinion).
 Using them requires human training and oversight.
 AI is here to stay and it will have a large impact on security strategies moving forward.
-As results reveals Natural intelligence needs improvement as well.
+As results reveal Natural intelligence needs improvement as well.

 91% of cybersecurity professionals are concerned about hackers using AI in cyberattacks.